 Okay, now lets get down to business.
 Now that I have decided where we will install the board and batten, it is time to get to work.

-Here is the trick to installing board and batten on the cheap……furring strips.
+Here is the trick to installing board and batten wall treatment on the cheap……furring strips.

 What are furring strips you ask?
 Well, they are thin strips of wood generally used in construction and other rough lumber jobs.
 You can use them in installing doors, installing them under something to keep them away from moisture.
 They are used all the time.